glouppe/info8006-introduction-to-ai/lecture1.md

 ???

+R: What is Intelligence?
+Quote from Van Neuman
 R: go over the Intelligent agents part, formalize a bit more.
 R: change this silly vacuum cleaner agent to something more fun
+R: draw the agent diagrams in draw.io

 ---